 Ejection fraction is a measurement of the percentage of blood leaving your heart each time it contracts.

-- You have had long-standing, uncontrolled high blood pressure
+- Long-term, uncontrolled high blood pressure

 Ejection fraction can be measured with imaging techniques, including:

 - Computerized tomography (CT).
-During a CT scan, a special X-ray technique is used to create cross-sectional images of specific parts of the body.
+During a CT scan, a special X-ray technique is used to create cross-sectional images of specific parts of your body.
 When a CT scan is used to study the heart, it's known as a cardiac CT.